Facts about Rhinos. 17 things to know about their horns, thick skin, social habits & more.

 hippo vs rhino

-With a strong horn at the front and center of its head, a rhino seems like an animal built to battle out any rival in the African savannah.
+With a strong horn at the front and centre of its head, a rhino seems like an animal built to battle out any rival in the African savannah.
+Rhinos generally prefer keeping to themselves and are quite calm and less threatening.

 Despite this peaceful attitude, Rhinos do charge toward any sign of danger at high speeds.
-A rhino can run at a speed of up to 55 kilometers per hour - which is much faster than an average human.
+A rhino can run at a speed of up to 55 kilometres per hour - which is much faster than an average human.
 That is faster than the fastest human, Usain Bolt.

 Black rhinos do fight with each other and more than 30% of those fights end in death for one of the rhinos.